Frequently asked questions regarding the Pediatric Residency Program at Goryeb Children’s Hospital:

-Depending on the rotation, senior residents are on call approximately every fourth to sixth night.
-On call for senior residents is 24 hours of continuous duty.
+Depending on the rotation, senior residents are on call approximately every fourth to seventh night.
 Senior residents take call on the Goryeb Children’s Center at Overlook Medical Center inpatient floor, the Goryeb Children’s Hospital at Morristown Medical Center inpatient floor and PICU.
-During NICU rotations, senior residents will spend three weeks on the day shift and one week on the night shift.
+During NICU rotations, second year residents will work Q4 call.
 Second- and third-year residents also participate in the night float system on the inpatient unit.

 How does night shift work?

-During your floor and NICU month, you will spend three weeks on the day shift and one week on the night shift.
-You will come in at 7:00pm and round with the team.
+During your floor month, you will spend three weeks on the day shift and one week on the night shift.
+You will come in at 5:30pm and round with the team.
 In the morning you will sign out to the day shift teams at 7:00am and then go home.
 Time is allotted for the completion of notes.